 - If your products or services are unique, you can create demand through your blog posts.

 - Most small business owners don’t write blogs, so you can stay ahead of your competitors.

-Read here, more about the benefits of blogging for your website.
+Read here, for more about the benefits of blogging for your website.

 #9 Page Not Found

 A “page not found” page (also known as page “404 error”) is a page that your website visitors see when any webpage no longer exists.
 You can create a custom “404 page” or “page not found”.